'I was shocked': Lawmakers react to Gaetz pick to be Trump's attorney general

 Updated November 13, 2024 at 18:31 PM ET

-Lawmakers on Capitol Hill reacted to the news that President-elect Trump intends to nominate Rep. Matt Gaetz, R-Fl., to be attorney general with a mix of support, disbelief and silence Wednesday.
+Lawmakers on Capitol Hill reacted to the news that President-elect Donald Trump intends to nominate Rep. Matt Gaetz, R-Fla., to be attorney general with a mix of support, disbelief and silence Wednesday.

 Sen. Susan Collins, R-Maine, said she was "shocked" to hear Gaetz was tapped to lead the Department of Justice.